Member tool: CIPD Buddy BETA

 Essential points

-• During a disciplinary procedure, HR advice should be limited to questions of law, procedure and process.
-The actual findings on culpability and sanction should be decided by the manager.
+• Practitioners may note that during disciplinary and grievance procedures, HR advice should be limited to questions of law, procedure and process.
+The actual findings on culpability and sanction should be decided by the disciplining officer.

 Disclaimer